- This event has passed.

-TYC Soiree: Bio Interest Group – Christian Jorgensen, University of Portsmouth & Matteo T. Degiacomi, Durham University
+TYC Soiree: Bio Interest Group – Christian Jorgensen, University of Portsmouth & Matteo T. Degiacomi, University of Edinburgh

 Venue: Roberts Building 421, UCL